palayushi293/AYUSHI_PAL_EZ/README.md

-FIRST TO RUN IT MAKE A enviro.env file for GROQ_API=
+FIRST TO RUN IT MAKE A enviro.env file for GROQ_API=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

 APPROACH